aaltenbernd/bode-pki/README.md

 ### Run

 The tests are written Python and Python 3 is mandatory.
 If your Python 3 executable is reachable by `python3` please replace it in the following commands accordingly.
 The main script is using a reset script.
-Both the main script and the reset script are located unter the `eval` folder.
+Both the main script and the reset script are located in the `eval`  folder.
 The reset script is used to restore all docker container to their initial state between tests.
-If your docker is running as root under Unix you may have to run these tests as sudo.
+If your docker is running as root under Unix you may have to run these tests with sudo.

 Run all tests by: